wilsonify/wilsonify.github.io/content/recipes/BBQ BEAN BURRITOS WITH GRILLED PEACH SALSA20.md

 handful of lettuce and top with the peach salsa and some avocado.
 Serve right away because

-burritos wait for no motherfucker.
+burritos wait for no mother er.

 ## Modifications
 These smoked peppers come packed in sauce and are sold in a tiny can at most stores near the salsa and beans.

-Trust us, it’s there, just fucking look before you start whining.
+Trust us, it’s there, just  look before you start whining.

- Two 15-ounce cans if you aren’t cooking this shit yourself
+ Two 15-ounce cans if you aren’t cooking this    yourself